 What you need to do, is to make new information stand out.
 When you first come upon a new word, you usually file it in your brain-library with a “tag” like the word’s translation in English.
 While this might be a good definition of the word, it’s hard to remember, because it’s simply not that memorable.

 There are a lot of different techniques that you can use to create better associations and tags to stick to words to remember them.
-I’ve written an article about it that you might be interested in reading.
+I’ve written an article about remembering words that you might be interested in reading.

-But the most obvious one, and the most effective, if you’re not already doing it, is to study multiple sources at the same time.
+But the most obvious technique, and the most effective one, if you’re not already doing it, is to study multiple sources at the same time.